QuentinRa/blog.quentinra.dev/info/ocaml/intro/install-idea.md

 **Notes**

-It seems that we don't have any of intellij features such as refactor as of now but we should have them.
+It seems that we don't have any of IntelliJ features such as refactor as of now but we should have them.
 Seems like a configuration problem but I won't search.